Database Versioning

 The danger levels can be customized in the plugin preferences in JPA Buddy -> Database Versioning -> Diff Changes:

-You can also configure whether each change type is placed in the primary/secondary location or ignored completely.
-The ignored changes will be excluded from all newly generated migration scripts by default, instead they will be displayed in the "Ignored" section during preview so that they can be added back manually.
-For Liquibase, you can also set the context and labels that should be used for each change type.
+You can configure the location of each change type, either in the primary or secondary location, or ignore it altogether.
+By default, newly generated migration scripts will exclude ignored changes but display them in the "Ignored" section during preview so that they can be added back manually.
+For Liquibase, you can also set the context and labels to use for each change type.

 Merging statements

-Basically, renaming schema elements, such as table name, column name, etc., leads to the two statements:
+Basically, renaming schema elements, such as table name, column name, etc., leads to two statements:

 • Drop an existing value

-But JPA Buddy can replace such statements with the single rename or modify statement.
-For example, you will see two statements in the preview window after renaming column/table/sequence name or changing column type.
+But JPA Buddy can replace such statements with a single rename or modify statement.
+For example, you will see two statements in the preview window after renaming a column/table/sequence or changing a column type.
 But by choosing any of the related statements, you can merge them:

 After the merge, drop statements may be irrelevant.
-You can choose changes that should be removed from the migration scripts.
+You can choose the changes that you want to remove from the migration scripts.
 For example, after renaming an id column (rather than dropping an old value and adding a new one), there is no need to add a new primary key for it:

 Liquibase Support